| by: Deborah Kilgaron

 have to wait until the film is developed to see if we got good

 pictures.
 We can simply look at the screen!
+Now that you know the above, consider the

-Be willing to experiment a bit.
+following: Be willing to experiment a bit.
 Once you spend

 money on a good digital camera you can stop worrying about all